-In the Connection profiles subsection, you can specify the network location settings and enable out-of-office mode when Administration Server is not available:
+In the Connection profiles subsection of the Network section, you can specify the network location settings and enable out-of-office mode when Administration Server is not available.

-Network location settings 2
+• Network location settings ?

 Network location settings define the characteristics of the network to which the client device is connected and specify rules for Network Agent switching from one Administration Server connection profile to another when those network characteristics are altered.